brokenhappy/Sink/README.md

 The core feature of Sink is the injectable.
 An Injectable is uniquely identified by its type.
 That means you cannot qualify nor scope it.
-Instead we use use modern Kotlin features to achieve scoped and qualified behavior.
+Instead, we use modern Kotlin features to achieve scoped and qualified behavior.

 You can declare an injectable function or class annotated with `@com.woutwerkman.sink.Injectable`.
 ```kt